-For those who are unaware of the term mama cloth, it refers to reusable menstrual pads made of fabric.
-Many women choose mama cloth because it is free from harsh chemicals and more comfortable to wear.
-In December of 2014, the Food & Drug Association decided to enforce registration of these items, even those made by work at home moms if they intended to sell them.
+In December 2014, the Food & Drug Association decided to enforce registration of these items, even those made by work-at-home moms, if they intended to sell them.

 This registration costs the maker thousands of dollars each year.
-While those prices may be a drop in the bucket for large manufacturing companies, the small mom and pops can’t afford the price tag and are being forced to stop making mama cloth.
-Since most women purchase their mama cloth from small mom and pop stores or WAHMs, they are angry.
+While those prices may be a drop in the bucket for large manufacturing companies, the small mom-and-pop can’t afford the price tag and are being forced to stop making reusable period pads.
+Since most women purchase their mama cloth from small mom-and-pop stores or WAHMs, they are angry.
 They have every right to be.

 There has been a lot of talk about you on the internet lately.
-Your enforcement of the regulation stating that menstrual cloths are a medical device really has a lot of ladies with their panties in a twist.
-You see, you’ve had this regulation on the books for a while now, updating it to include mama cloth, a reusable menstrual cloth product, back in April of this year.
-Now all of a sudden you are telling work-at-home-moms to fork over the fees and putting small business owners out of business.
+Your enforcement of the regulation stating that reusable period pads are a medical device really has a lot of ladies with their panties in a twist.
+You see, you’ve had this regulation on the books for a while now, updating it to include mama cloth, and reusable cloth pads, back in April of this year.
+Now all of a sudden you are telling work-at-home moms to fork over the fees and putting small business owners out of business.

-In the event of National Crisis we need to be able to locate these devices.
+In the event of a National Crisis, we need to be able to locate these devices.

-For the record, FDA, we ladies are pretty savvy.
-If there were a national crisis, I’m sure we could come up with some pretty nifty ways to keep aunt flo at bay.
-An unregulated tee-shirt would probably do the trick.
+For the record, FDA, we menstruators are pretty savvy.
+If there were a national crisis, I’m sure we could come up with some pretty nifty ways to keep Aunt Flo at bay.
+An unregulated tee shirt would probably do the trick.
 Or, as we’ve all had to do at some time in our menstrual lives, toilet paper comes in handy.
 No one is lining up at the menstrual pad tent when FEMA comes.
 We tend to be a bit more focused on food and shelter.

 The Regulations for Menstrual Products